locka99/cpp-to-rust-book/features_of_rust/functions.md

 }
 ```

-Why is there no return call?
-As we saw in the section on Expressions, a block can have a return value if we omit the semi-colon from the end so x + y is the result of evaluating the function block and becomes what we return.
+Why is there no `return`?
+As we saw in the section on Expressions, a block evaluates to a value if we omit the semi-colon from the end so `x + y` is the result of evaluating the function block and becomes what we return.

 There are occasions were you explicitly need the return keyword.
 Typically you do that if you want to exit the function before you get to the end of the function block: